Pressed on his election lies, former President Trump cuts NPR interview short

 The interview began with the pandemic and vaccinations.

-Trump, whose administration oversaw the development of the COVID vaccines, recommended that people get vaccinated, but said he's firmly against mandating they do so.
+Trump, whose administration oversaw the development of the COVID-19 vaccines, recommended that people get vaccinated but said he's firmly against mandating that they do so.

 "[T]he mandate is really hurting our country," Trump claimed, adding, "A lot of Americans aren't standing for it, and it's hurting our country."